piegope/doc/docs/en/kb/devolutions-server/how-to-articles/move-server-default-web-site-root.md

 ![!!KB4151.png](https://webdevolutions.azureedge.net/docs/en/kb/KB4151.png)
 1. From the Actions pane, open the Advanced Settings dialog.
 1. Select the {{ en.DVLS }} Application pool.
-1. Remove the %SystemDrive% environment variable from the path and set it with c: instead as the console cannot access the environment variables.
+1. Remove the %SystemDrive% environment variable from the path and set it with c: instead as the {{ en.DVLSCONSOLE }} cannot access the environment variables.
 ![!!KB4152.png](https://webdevolutions.azureedge.net/docs/en/kb/KB4152.png)
 1. Before starting the Default Web Site, it is possible to rename it.
 But it's not mandatory.
 ![!!KB4153.png](https://webdevolutions.azureedge.net/docs/en/kb/KB4153.png)